winston-li/k8s-spark/README.md

 -----
 ##### TODO:
 * ~~Kubernetes 1.0.x doesn't support emptyDir volumes for containers running as non-root (it's commit in master branch, not v1.0.0 branch, refer to https://github.com/kubernetes/kubernetes/pull/9384 & https://github.com/kubernetes/kubernetes/issues/12627).
 Use root rather than spark user instead at this moment.~~ (Done: It's verified OK that kubernetes 1.1.1 has supported this.)
 * Due to our startup script needs to modify /etc/hosts within Docker, so still using "root" rather than "spark user" for now.
 Wait for better support from containers in this regard in the future.
+(Addendum: set "spark user" by gosu after modified /etc/hosts in startup script)
 * Workers report all CPU/RAM resources of the host to Master, rather than limitation specified in Pod spec.
 * Which is more appropriate in k8s? one spark master w/ zookeeper vs. two spark masters w/ zookeeper?
 * According to Spark [Application Monitoring Guide][spm], there might be multiple consecutive ports used if multiple SparkContexts running on the same host (the SparkContexts might locate at worker nodes or driver nodes).
 Need a way to serve a range of ports for this at Vulcand.